shiksha-platform/frontend-modulefederation/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature in FOSSologyUI
+about: Request a new feature in Shiksha Frontend
 labels: enhancement
 ---